iExecBlockchainComputing/deploy-workerpool/README.md

     ```"http://$PROD_CORE_HOST:7000/"```

-Congratulations, you know how to run a scheduler.
+Congratulations, you are now running your own scheduler.

 Let's add a worker to complete the workerpool.